NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 reference to the source DEM (hence they should be displayed in the GUI in this order, from left to right, and one can hillshade them to see features better).

-Once the match file is saved to disk, it can be passed to ``pc_align`` via the ``--match-file`` option, which will compute an initial transform before continuing with alignment.
+Once the match file is saved to disk, it can be passed to ``pc_align`` via the ``--match-file`` option, which will compute an initial transform (whose type is set with ``--initial-transform-from-hillshading``), before continuing with alignment.
 This transform can also be used for non-DEM clouds once it is found using DEMs obtained from those clouds.
+Note that both a rigid and similarity transform is supported, both for the initial transform and for the alignment.

 .. _regrid: